Skip to content

 No. Apple itself recommends against it, and so do we.

 Your primary iPhone is the device you use to receive two-factor codes, scan boarding passes, and unlock the front door.
 The first three public beta seeds will break at least one of those things on at least one app you depend on.
-We’ve shipped beta installs on a primary device exactly once across the last four iOS cycles, and we needed to restore from a backup before the weekend ended.
+Installing an early beta on a primary device routinely ends with a restore from backup before the weekend is over.

 If you can’t resist installing it on your only iPhone, set a two-rule constraint: